How to Find God

 Finding God to attain authentic spiritual happiness is the essence of all Hindu teachings.

-never be able to create a way to see through our ears.
+For example, our eyes perform the action of seeing.
+No matter how technology develops, we will never be able to create a way to see through our ears.
 Similarly, because of the fundamental divine nature of God, the scriptures of Hinduism explain there are only three paths:

 - Karma or action